 Then I found I did have a larger version of the original full side view photo, the one shown here.
 The same

-night someone sent their copy of the side view of Lanky which Lisa had discovered online.
+night someone sent their copy of the side view of Lanky which was discovered online.
 This original copy is

 in sepia tone and somewhat clear.
 Everything seems to be fine until.....